home | what's new | other sitescontact | about

 K. (sighing)

 E. The word “despair” immediately sends me to images of you.
 During high school, you wouldn’t even look at me, and, much of the time, you were the picture of despair and sadness, for all four years.
-Your despondency is revealed by school photographs.
+Your despondency is revealed in school photographs.

 K. (silence)

 K. Part of what we speak of here actually happened and was no vision.
 It was such a long time ago now, but the wounds are still fresh, as if the injury occurred earlier today.
-You say that I had a right to go out with someone.
+You say I had a right to go out with someone.
 Technically, this is true.
 But I will tell you, and I still recall, it felt wrong to me that I should be out and alone with another; my soul knew that I did not belong to him.
-And I know that you, too, had more than one experience like this, before you finally gave it all up as something not right.
+And I know that you, too, later, had more than one experience like this, before you finally gave it all up as something not right.
 In those days, we’d never heard of “soul bonds” as the basis of true love and marriage.
 Even so, a deeper part of us knew full well that we had something together.
-If I had been just a little more mature, and less willful, I ought to have realized that “still waters run deep” and “tall oaks take time to grow.”
+If I'd been just a little more mature, and less willful, I ought to have realized that “still waters run deep” and “tall oaks take time to grow.”
 You were a slow developer in social matters.
 I didn’t allow you time to grow up.
 Life is a very strict and unforgiving School Mistress, and, concerning you, I have paid, and I have suffered -- as you well know -- for a very long time, for my follies as for a crime.
 As Spirit Guide Margaret said, we cannot sin against holy romance, the very essence of life, and expect a small penalty.

 E. Today is your birthday.